tbold/WebExtensions/README.md

 some web extensions for productivity

 ## UBC-timezone
-Firefox Addon for people studying outside of Vancouver BC to schedule their classes according to their own timezone.
+Firefox and Chrome extension for people studying outside of Vancouver BC to schedule their classes according to their own timezone.

 <details><summary><b>Details</b></summary>
 Screenshot below shows adjusted time for Moscow Standard Time, which is 11 hours ahead of Vancouver.